Articles

 sys.argv is a list that stores command-line arguments passed to a Python script.
 The first element, sys.argv[0], represents the script name, while the remaining elements are the actual arguments provided by the user.
 These arguments are always treated as strings, so they may need to be converted to the appropriate data types when working with numbers or other values.

-The syntax for using sys.argv in Python is:
+Syntax for sys.argv in Python is:

 import sys